The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 #3 Governments have admitted that acid rain is a serious international environmental problem and many countries have taken steps to reduce sulfur dioxide emissions into the atmosphere.
 But air pollution does not stop at national boundaries.
 As the industrialization of India and China moves into high gear, new coal-burning plants[xxviii] increase those toxic emissions that show us as smog in their cities.
 This is the immediate effect.
 Meanwhile, these invisible poison gases enter the atmosphere and, much later, forests and fish living thousands of miles away are put at risk due to the falling of acid rain.
 Some of the most dramatic effects on forests have been observed in Europe.
 In 1983, a survey in West Germany showed that 34% of the country’s total forest is damaged by air pollution.
 This included about one half of the famous Black Forest.
 Switzerland, despite its careful management of its forest reserves, has recorded losing 14% of her forest trees due to the pollution originating outside its borders.
 For this crime, we and our children’s children will suffer. . . .

 The world population when Humanae Vitae was first published was 3.5 billion.
 Today’s world population is 7.2 billion.
 This is more than double.
 Let’s face it.
 If current trends continue, another fifty years of reckless population growth will inevitably produce an immeasurable amount of human suffering.
-So now, in view of the destructive side-effects of population growth, ought the bishops to begin sponsoring conferences aimed at reexamining the optimistic notes regarding population growth in Humanae Vitae?
-Not to make some changes[xxix] now is to blindly continue to disrupt the ecosystems of our dear home and planet.
-It is to put our children and our children’s children at risk.
+So now, in view of the destructive side-effects of population growth, what is stopping our bishops from sponsoring conferences aimed at reexamining the optimistic notes regarding population growth in Humanae Vitae?
+Not to examine the flaws in HV[xxix] now can only give blind support to the practices that disrupt the ecosystems of our dear home and planet.
+This blindness puts our children and our children’s children at risk.

 Case Five: Dishonesty Regarding Gay Sexuality